 Additional Funding for the Export Market Development Grant Scheme

 The EMDG scheme reimburses small and medium-sized businesses up to 50 per cent of their eligible overseas market-promotion and export-development activities, to a maximum of $150,000.
-This new measure increased funding for the 2019–20 financial year by almost $50 million so that eligible applicants received their full entitlement.

 For more information visit www.austrade.gov.au/Australian/Export/Export-Grants or contact the EMDG team at Austrade: firstname.lastname@example.org.

 Supporting Indigenous Visual Art Centres

 The $7 million contribution to the Indigenous Visual Arts Industry Support (IVAIS) Program is supporting Indigenous Art Centres and Indigenous Art Fairs during the Coronavirus crisis and beyond.
 Payments have been made directly to IVAIS-funded Indigenous Art Centres and IVAIS-funded Art Fairs to assist them in maintaining operations so that they are ready to re-establish their markets as soon as possible.

 The $10 million initiative for the Regional Arts Fund provides crisis relief and targeted support to organisations, artists and arts workers that are critical to delivering the arts to communities in regional and remote areas.

 Support Act: Crisis Relief to Artists, Crew and Music Workers